dbt-labs/dbt-spark/CONTRIBUTING.md

 dbt Labs provides a CI environment to test changes to the `dbt-spark` adapter, and periodic checks against the development version of `dbt-core` through Github Actions.

 A `dbt-spark` maintainer will review your PR.
-They may suggest code revision for style or clarity, or request that you add unit or integration test(s).
+They may suggest code revision for style or clarity, or request that you add unit or functional test(s).
 These are good things!
 We believe that, with a little bit of help, anyone can contribute high-quality code.

 Once all requests and answers have been answered the `dbt-spark` maintainer can trigger CI testing.